evantorrie/splunk-otel-collector/RELEASING.md

     ```

 3. Update the [Changelog](./CHANGELOG.md).
-   - Make sure all relevant changes for this release are included and are in language that non-contributors to the project can understand.
-       To verify this, you can look directly at the commits since the `<last tag>`.

-       ```
-       git --no-pager log --pretty=oneline "<last tag>..HEAD"
-       ```

-   - Move all the `Unreleased` changes into a new section following the title scheme (`[<new tag>] - <date of release>`).
-   - Update all the appropriate links at the bottom.

 4. Push the changes to upstream and create a Pull Request on GitHub.
-    Be sure to include the curated changes from the [Changelog](./CHANGELOG.md) in the description.

 ## Tag